nc-harrison-r/review-day-2/3-cloud/INSTRUCTIONS.md

 These steps should all work until `terraform plan`.

 ### Part One
 Fix all the problems so that the application deploys correctly.

+#### Key Issues:
+- The code should be triggered by an Eventbridge Scheduler (implemented in Terraform as a CloudWatch Event Scheduler).
+This has not been implemented.
+(See `events.tf`)
-(You can assume that the Python code is correct and does not need changing.)
+- You may find that the Lambda deploys correctly and can be invoked, but that it does not run.
+You should assume that the Python code is correctly written and should not be changed.
+There are other issues with the deployment code.

 ### Part Two (Extension)
 Add some monitoring and alerting.
 Occasionally, the application spots a particularly fine quote